 Swimming pools come in numerous shapes and sizes, but the first thing to decide is what type of construction material to use.
 When comparing pool surfaces, the three main types of in-ground pools are concrete, vinyl-lined, and fiberglass.
-Each have their own unique pros and cons, but after comparing the benefits of a fiberglass pool, you’ll discover why they’re often the best option.
+Each have their own unique benefits and drawbacks, but after comparing the fiberglass pools pros and cons, you’ll discover why they are often the best option.

 The biggest selling point for fiberglass swimming pools is they’re very easy to install — the easiest and most efficient of all options.
 Fiberglass pools are factory-molded shells manufactured off-site, transported to your home in a single piece, then placed inside an excavated hole with a crane.